Faustin-king/alx-system_engineering-devops/0x00-shell_basics/README.md

+pwd: this script prints the absolute path name of current working directory
- this script display the contents list of working directoty
+ls: this script display the contents list of working directoty
+Cd: this script changes the working directory to the user's home directory